Applying to Stephenson Harwood with a disability, neurodivergence or long-term condition

 How were your adjustments implemented during the recruitment process?

-Do you have any advice for someone who is unsure about disclosing their disability during the recruitment process?
+Do you have any advice for someone who is unsure about sharing their disability during the recruitment process?

 Yemi: To anyone who is unsure about disclosing their disability, my advice would be to remember that disclosure is not aimed at ostracising you.
 Rather, it helps you get the support you need and ensures that you excel as a disabled candidate.
 That said, always remember that disclosure is voluntary, and it remains your prerogative: you do not have to disclose your disability, unless you feel comfortable doing so.